BA 6005 waiver information

 How do I schedule the exam?

-The exam is offered during designated dates and times, typically the second and third Friday of each month, with start time at 9 a.m. and 1 p.m. (a total of 3 hours is allowed to take the exam).
-Please email firstname.lastname@example.org to receive the available dates to take the exam.
-A response may take 1-2 business days and you must commit to a scheduled exam date and time at least 2 business days prior to the exam.
+A response may take 1-2 business days and you must commit to a scheduled exam date and time at least 1 week prior to the exam.
 Please email at least 24 hours in advance should you want to cancel your appointment to take the exam.
 Cancellations that are less than 24 hours before your appointment to take the exam may result in no further opportunity to take the exam.

 What will be the structure of the exam?